jmternes/Python-Projects/README.md

 ### Banking App
 #### This project, built with Django, acts as a pseudo-banking app for a user.
 They can check their balance, deposit or withdraw funds, and their data is saved as an account under the name they give.

+### Web Page Generator
+#### This application takes input from a user, and displays it on a simple web page as a header.